 Listed below is list of current shed activities with a brief explanation as to their arrangements.
-Information on shed activities can be found on the "CALENDAR OF EVENTS" page this website.
+Information on shed activities can be found on the.
 Images of each shed activity can be seen on our "GALLERY" page this website

-Our Computer Group meets at the Shed on the First and Second Tuesday of the month for tutorial meetings.
+Our Computer Group meets at the Shed on each Tuesday morning of the the month for tutorial meetings.
 We have several shed members who are quiet proficient at IT technology and are able to assist members from the very beginning of computer usage through to more advanced concepts of computer and social interaction technology.
 (See gallery for images)

 A most important activity of our shed is our shed fundraising activities.
 Members are encouraged to assist with the various fundraising programs available to us.
-Shed fundraising activities comprise regular BBQ events at Bunnings Raymond Terrace, D Monthly Medowie Markets and Raymond Terrace Market Place and other venues as requested.
+Shed fundraising activities comprise regular BBQ events at Bunnings Heatherbrae, various Markets and other venues as requested.
 We also hold regular raffles coinciding with our usual monthly general shed meetings.
 In addition to this fundraiser we levy an annual membership and $2.00 daily shed attendance fee to cover incidentals e.g. tea, coffee, power usage.
 Government and Business Grant assistance is assertively followed up by our Management Committee members.
 (See gallery for images)

 A very popular interest with shed members is our fishing group.
 Regular outings to various local fishing spots are organised throughout the year (weather permitting) and though they don't always bring home a bucket of fish the outings are a lot of fun and provide a valuable chance to relax and socalise.